samlaipolyu/none.github.io/_pages/about.md

 Sam's research interests include but not limit to robotics, machine learning, computer vision, and tissue engineering.
 Sam is a member of IEEE (S'20) Robotics & Automation Society (RAS).
 Currently he is working on the development of surgical continuum robot system.

+None of my projects are related or funded by military:)

 ---